danny-baker/dash-heroku/README.md

 # dash-heroku
-A starter pack for deploying a Plotly Dash app on Heroku
+A running starter pack for deploying a Plotly Dash app on Heroku (with pands, numpy and matplotlib ready to go)
 <br><br>

 ## Instructions